 Following the merger of the class A and B shares at the end of May 2021 the Company has one class of share – A Ordinary Shares ISIN GB00BF1Q4B05, these are available as an investment opportunity.
 Please contact your broker who will be able to provide guidance.
 Share Price

 Subject to applicable law, all Shares of a given class are entitled to participate equally in dividends derived from funds that are legally available for the distribution of dividends when, as and if declared by the Shareholders at a meeting of the Company and/or the Board.

 The Company will only pay dividends on the Ordinary Shares to the extent that it has sufficient financial resources available for the purpose in accordance with the Act.

 The Company has no stated dividend target.
-The Company aims to distribute a substantial portion of its funds derived from its operations in respect of a Share Class as dividends or through share buy-backs or tender offers to its Shareholders of that Share Class.
+The Company aims to distribute a substantial portion of its funds derived from its operations as dividends or through share buy-backs or tender offers to Shareholders.
 There can be no assurance that the Company will be able to achieve this aim.

 In accordance with regulation 19 of the Investment Trust (Approved Company) (Tax) Regulations 2011, the Company will not (except to the extent permitted by those regulations) retain more than 15 per cent of its income (as calculated for UK tax purposes) in respect of any accounting period.

 The primary market for life settlements is the market in which the holder of a life policy transacts that policy for the first time to a purchaser, consenting to cede their total interest in the policy to the purchaser.

 The secondary market is the market in which policies acquired in the primary market are transacted again with secondary purchasers.